mbabar09/mbabar09.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate in [Prof. Venkatasubramanian Viswanathan's group](https://www.cmu.edu/me/venkatgroup/) in the department of Mechanical Engineering at University of Michigan.
-My broad interests are in electrochemical kinetics, solid state physics, machine learning and density functional theory in energy materials.
+My broad interests are in electrochemical kinetics, ion-transport, voltammetry, electronic structure, machine learning and density functional theory in energy materials.

 # Bio
 - **PhD Mechanical Engineering, University of Michigan** 2023 - present